calabozo/calabozo.github.com/statistics/survival/index.md

 ### Weibull estimation

 Imagine that we want to simulate the decay of a radioactive sample which its [half-life](https://en.wikipedia.org/wiki/Half-life) is 10s, this implies that the decay constant is $$\lambda=\frac{ln(2)}{t_{1/2}}=0.06931$$.
-We can simulate the time it takes to an event to happen with the exponential probabilitistic function in R:
+We can simulate the time it takes to an event to happen with the exponential probabilistic function in R:
 ```R
 > df<-data.frame(interval=rexp(100,rate=log(2)/10),event=1)
 ```
-Then we can plot the survival function, that is the percentage of original elemets that we have after t seconds:
+Then we can plot the survival function, that is the percentage of original elements that we have after t seconds:
 ```R
 > library(eha)
 > plot(Surv(df$interval,df$event),fn="surv",xlab="seconds")